 Related: 9 Benefits of Interactive eBooks

-How Can Instructors Use Digital Textbooks in the Classrooms.
+How Do Instructors Use Digital Textbooks in the Classrooms?

 - ‘Transport’ Students to the Place Under Study: A geography instructor teaching about a particular country can create a virtual environment and transport the students to that country and highlight its unique topography.
 This will provide students a first-hand experience of the country, thus, reinforcing learning and also motivating them to learn more about it using online resources.

 - Simplify Complex Subjects: Digital textbooks help to simplify difficult subjects such as mathematics by engaging students through digital interactivities, gamification activities and data manipulation tools.
 For example, gamification incorporates branching that allows students to choose paths, a right and wrong, then course correct along the journey and gradually join the mainstream.
 Digital textbooks encourage learning by doing, and therefore, ensure improved outcomes.
 Besides, abstract concepts can be brought to life using models and graphics, helping students to make the required connections and take learning further.